How Much Does It Cost to Paint a House?

 According to HomeAdvisor, it costs an average of $2,832 to paint the exterior of your home, though that price can range from $1,710 to $3,975.
 There are also several factors that can influence how much it costs to paint the exterior of your home.

-- The material of your home: Painting wood and vinyl costs about $1 per square foot less than painting stucco or brick.
+- The material of your home: Painting wood and vinyl siding cost about $1 per square foot less than painting stucco or brick.

 - Size of your home: As you might expect, the bigger your house, the more paint it will take to cover the exterior.
 You’ll also pay more in labor costs.

-- Type of paint used: There’s an enormous range of paint quality, and high-end brands may cost twice as much as lower grade paints.
+- Type of paint used: There’s an enormous range of paint quality, and high-end brands may cost twice as much as lower-grade paints.
 While it doesn’t much matter whether you use an oil-based or latex-based paint, your choice of finish can affect the price.
-In general, paint with a matte finish costs less than high-gloss paint.
+In general, paint with matte finish costs less than high-gloss paint.

 - Who does the work: Labor can easily be your biggest expense.
 Typically, paint pros charge between $25 and $75 per hour.
-Typically, though, contractors will offer a bid of a flat rate for the project.
+Typically, though, contractors will offer a flat rate bid for the project.